-Despite a population of less than 30,000 during the sixties, the Scottish town of Dunfermline produced its fair share of musicians including the singer Barbara Dickson, Jethro Tull’s Ian Anderson, Richard Jobson of the Skids, plus his bandmate Stuart Adamson who went onto bigger things with another Dunfermline lad Bruce Watson in the band Big Country.
+Despite a population of less than 30,000, the Scottish town of Dunfermline produced its fair share of musicians including the singer Barbara Dickson, Jethro Tull’s Ian Anderson, Richard Jobson of the Skids, plus his bandmate Stuart Adamson who went onto bigger things with another Dunfermline lad Bruce Watson in the band Big Country.
 It was also home to tough Scottish rockers Nazareth.
 Original members Pete Agnew and Dan McCafferty were born there, Manuel ‘Manny’ Charlton arrived at the age of two after his parents emigrated from Andalusia in Spain and Darrell Anthony Sweet’s family moved north of the border to the town in Fife a matter of months after his birth in Bournemouth on 16th May 1947.
 Like John Hawken, Don Partridge and Peter Bellamy, Sweets only connection to the Bournemouth area is his birth but, however tenuous the link, this is his story.

-As the new dawn of snotty anarchy gathered momentum in 1976, Nazareth took a risky fork in the road by releasing Close Enough For Rock n’ Roll, a rock opera, or as they prefer to call it, “a themed collection of songs” about life on the road.
+As the new dawn of snotty anarchy gathered momentum in 1976, Nazareth took a risky fork in the road by releasing Close Enough For Rock ‘n’ Roll, a rock opera, or as they prefer to call it, “a themed collection of songs” about life on the road.
 The critics had a field day and panned it, but the band feel they missed the subtle humour of the piece.
 A speedy follow up, Play ’n’ the Game, sold well in Canada earning gold status, but back home they were on a slide, after half a dozen top fifty singles and four well-received albums, punk took its toll on their popularity.
 1977’s Expect no Mercy sold well in Canada, but tragedy tempered any celebrations as their manager Bill Fehilly was killed in a plane crash, leaving the band stunned.
-At the time Nazareth were supporting Lynyrd Skynyrd who also suffered a tragedy when they lost three band members, vocalist Ronnie Van Zant, guitarist Steve Gaines and backing vocalist Cassie Gaines mid-tour in the same appalling manner, they were dark days.
+At the time Nazareth were supporting Lynyrd Skynyrd, who also suffered a tragedy when they lost three band members, vocalist Ronnie Van Zant, guitarist Steve Gaines and backing vocalist Cassie Gaines in the same appalling manner.
+They were dark days.

-The Doobie Brothers and Steely Dan guitarist Jeff ‘Skunk’ Baxter was brought in to produce their next opus and band favourite, Malice in Wonderland, but after months relentlessly promoting the album, the band found their record company was on the verge of going bust.
+The Doobie Brothers and Steely Dan guitarist Jeff ‘Skunk’ Baxter was brought in to produce their next opus and band favourite, Malice in Wonderland.
+But after months relentlessly promoting the album, the band found their record company was on the verge of collapse.
 As Agnew and Darrell desperately renegotiated a new deal, Cleminson lost patience with the inactivity and left.
 For their twelfth album, The Fool Circle, they roped in keyboard player John Locke, a founding member of the Californian band Spirit.
 The mixture of rock, reggae and blues was a departure that didn’t work, but they soon put that to rights with the double live set Snaz recorded at the Pacific Coliseum in Vancouver.
 For the record, the band expanded to what they dubbed the Nazareth Orchestra with the addition of guitarist Billy Rankin.

-During the eighties the band reverted to a more manageable quartet however, their profile in the UK declined to such a point that some of their albums didn’t even gain a release, although they could always expect a warm welcome in Germany.
+During the eighties the band reverted to a more manageable quartet, however, their profile in the UK declined to such a point that some of their albums didn’t even gain a release, although they could always expect a warm welcome in Germany.
 Deutschland became a home from home for many vintage British rock acts during the eighties, as they escaped the onslaught of new wave, new romantics, drum machines and the dreaded synthesiser.
-Another unexpected avenue for exploitation opened up in the mid-eighties with the gradual thawing of the cold war between the Soviet Union and the west.
+Another unexpected avenue for exploitation opened up in the mid-eighties, with the gradual thawing of the cold war between the Soviet Union and the west.
 Taking advantage of the new Glasnost (Russian for openness) emanating from behind the iron curtain, Nazareth took a full stage production to Polish ice hockey stadiums and Moscow’s Olympic Stadium, where hundreds of thousands of rock starved fans flocked to their concerts.

 In 1994 Billy Rankin departed again to be replaced by Jimmy Murrison from the Scots band Trouble in Doogie Land and veteran Stone the Crows keyboard player Ronnie Leahy brought his undoubted skills to the table.
 The quintet only released one album together, Boogaloo in 1998.

 The band then took a well-earned rest over the Christmas and New Year before embarking on an extensive jaunt around North America.
 On 30th April 1999, as their tour bus pulled into the New Albany Riverfront Amphitheater in Indiana, Darrell Sweet was taken ill.
 As he was being treated by the paramedics, the drummer suffered a massive cardiac arrest in the backstage area.
-He was taken to Floyd Memorial Hospital in New Albany where he was pronounced dead on arrival; the band were devastated and cancelled the remaining dates before returning home to Scotland.
-Apparently there was a history of heart attacks in the Sweet family, but no one expected him to die at such a young age, he was fifty-one years old.
+He was taken to Floyd Memorial Hospital in New Albany where he was pronounced dead on arrival; the band was devastated and cancelled the remaining dates before returning home to Scotland.
+Apparently there was a history of heart attacks in the Sweet family, but no one expected him to die at such a young age.
+He was fifty-one years old.
 In 2001 a plaque was erected at the site where he died by fan Brian Baxter after collecting donations from Nazareth devotee’s from around the world.
 The unveiling was attended by Darrell’s mother Margaret Casey and sister Melanie Cameron, who flew in especially from Scotland.
 The memorial states “Thank you for the music” followed by his favourite saying, “May Your Rocks Always Roll”.
-Darrell is survived by his wife Marion and their two children Michael and Maxine.
+Darrell is survived by his wife Marion and their two children, Michael and Maxine.

 As for Nazareth, after a period of grieving, much soul searching and several meetings, the band decided to carry on as they believed that is what Darrell would have wanted.
 To keep the feeling of unity within the band, he was replaced by Lee Agnew, son of bass player Pete.
 Nazareth are still on the road as of 2020 with the Agnew’s still in the line-up plus Jimmy Murrison on guitar and Carl Sentence from Krokus on vocals.
 Dan McCafferty left in 2013 due to a diagnosis of COPD brought on by years of smoking, which ironically contributed to his distinctive gruff voice.
-Over the years they have sold in excesses of twenty million albums worldwide and incredibly in the old Soviet Union before Glasnos’, it is believed a staggering eight million counterfeit albums found their way into the homes of rock starved Russians.
+Over the years they have sold in excesses of twenty million albums worldwide and incredibly in the old Soviet Union before Glasnost, it is believed a staggering eight million counterfeit Nazareth albums found their way into the homes of rock starved Russians.

 For a comprehensive overview of their music, try the 2018, three CD set, Loud & Proud!
 Anthology on the Union Square record label.
-Or if you want their whole oeuvre and more, invest in the thirty two CD, six vinyl long player, three seven inch single box set, complete with book and memorabilia.
+Or if you want their whole oeuvre and more, invest in the thirty-two CD, six vinyl long player, three seven inch single box set, complete with book and memorabilia.

 Nazareth Discography 1971 to 1998